 The entire cast of: ‘Jurassic Park’ are truly brilliant, as Sam Neill, Laura Dern, Richard Attenborough, Bob Peck and of course, the outstanding Jeff Goldblum who portrays: ‘Dr. Ian Malcom’ (possibly his most popular character) are all excellent in their respective roles, and despite each character not getting an enormous amount of development throughout the story, all the characters still manage to feel very varied and memorable.
 However, my only real issue with the film does relate to the characters, as there has always been a few scenes throughout the film where characters seem to make ridiculous decisions for no apparent reason, and while this isn’t a major problem, it can be a little irritating on rewatches.

 The cinematography by Dean Cundey is unfortunately, one of the weaker aspects of the film, as although the film isn’t lacking in attractive or iconic shots.
 The cinematography is mostly very average for the majority of the film’s runtime, with many of the film’s most memorable shots being mostly due to the film’s practical dinosaur effects.
-However, the film also makes excellent use of its sets, as every location from the iconic: ‘Visitor Centre’ through to the ‘T-Rex Paddock’ is always very eccentric and memorable.
+However, the film also makes excellent use of its sets, as every location from the iconic: ‘Visitor Centre’ through to the ‘T-Rex/Raptor Paddocks’ are always very eccentric and memorable.

 In addition to the CG visual effects, Stan Winston, most known for his work on iconic films such as: ‘Predator,’ ‘Terminator 2: Judgment Day’ and ‘Aliens.’
 Created a variety of practical effects for the film, as Spielberg wanted every close-up with the prehistoric creatures to be a practical animatronic, all of which of course are completely life-size and look outstanding, this is even more impressive when considering some of the issues the filmmakers ran into when it came to the rain during the scene: ‘The T-Rex Paddock’ (my personal favourite scene of the film).
 As the Tyrannosaurus Rex animatronic would constantly break-down due to the enormous amount of water it’s rubber skin absorbed, usually having to be wiped-down in-between takes.

-Personally, I don’t have many issues when it comes to the original: ‘Jurassic Park,’ as the film is nearly perfect in many ways for me.
-As a few unbelievable character choices and some small plot holes don’t take away from what is still an exciting adventure filled with great performances, some fantastic practical and visual effects as well as so much more.
+In conclusion, I personally don’t have many issues with the original: ‘Jurassic Park,’ as the film is nearly perfect in many ways for me.
+As, in my opinion, a few unbelievable character choices and some small plot holes don’t take away from what is still an exciting adventure filled with great performances, some fantastic practical and visual effects as well as so much more.
 ‘Jurassic Park’ is a film for the ages, and I definitely believe it deserves its place among the most iconic films of all-time.
 Final Rating: low 9/10.